plantinformatics/pretzel-documentation-website/docs/Genolink/user-guide.md

 5. After selecting the dataset, you can further refine the genotype data search in two ways:

-### Genotype data based on genomic region
+### Genotype Data Based on Genomic Region
 - Filter results by specific **chromosomes**
 - Define **genomic positions** (start–end ranges)

 ![Filtering genotype data by chromosome and position](https://github.com/user-attachments/assets/888c7fb3-895b-4f74-9fd7-cfee8a3dd52a)
 *Figure 11: Refining genotype data search using chromosome and position filters*

-### Genotype data based on names of markers
+### Genotype Data Based on Marker Names
 - Filter results using **Variant IDs** that correspond to specific genomic regions.

 ![Filtering genotype data by Variant IDs](https://github.com/user-attachments/assets/44b15828-1fe4-4105-a899-1f38a08b5f4c)
 *Figure 12: Refining genotype data search using Variant IDs*

-### All markers
+### All Markers
-If you do not apply any of the above filters (chromosome, position, or variant ID),
-Genolink will return genotype results for **all chromosomes and all positions**.
+If you do not apply any of the above filters (chromosome, position, or variant ID), Genolink will return genotype results for **all chromosomes and all positions**.

 > **Note:** This may generate very large result sets and could affect performance.